Umraooo7/data_science/README.md

 # data_science

 This is workbook of data science.
-Course: Python Basics of Data Science
+Course: Python Basics of Data Science and Basics of Python

-with help of IBM
+So
+EDX : Contains Excercise files
+Projects: Contains projects based on Data science.